CoinGovernanceSystem/Legal/Privacy Policy (EN).md

 #### CONTACT form:

-For any matter connected with the processing of data of natural persons by ICOFUNDING you may contact the email address rgpd@company.com, or else you may also get in touch with our Data Protection Delegate by way of the following email address dpo@company.com.
+For any matter connected with the processing of data of natural persons by CGS you may contact the email address rgpd@company.com, or else you may also get in touch with our Data Protection Delegate by way of the following email address dpo@company.com.

-ICOFUNDING will collect the following information provided by the data subject:
+CGS will collect the following information provided by the data subject:

 #### COMMERCIAL CONTACT

 * **Data collected**: name, phone, email and comments.
-* **Purpose**: to deal with requests for information asked by any means about products and services offered by ICOFUNDING, and for the establishment or maintenance of business relationships.
+* **Purpose**: to deal with requests for information asked by any means about products and services offered by CGS, and for the establishment or maintenance of business relationships.
-* **Lawful basis**: based on the consent given by the data subject, ICOFUNDING is entitled to process the data provided through the contact request, and in accordance with the legitimate interest in the development and maintenance of business relationships.
+* **Lawful basis**: based on the consent given by the data subject, CGS is entitled to process the data provided through the contact request, and in accordance with the legitimate interest in the development and maintenance of business relationships.
 * **Storage limitation**: data will be kept until the moment the data subject requests their cancellation or erasure and once deleted they will be kept available to the public administration, judges and courts for the time-barring of the actions that may apply to the processing of your data.

 #### CURRICULUM OR RECRUITMENT: